Diphtheria death in Australia prompts vaccination warning

 Diphtheria has been spreading in the Northern Territory, South Australia, Western Australia and Queensland over the past few months, according to the Victorian Department of Health.
 There have been 84 cases between 1 January to 14 April 2026.
 Of these cases, 91 per cent have been in Aboriginal and Torres Strait Islander people.

-Dr Dalton says that childhood vaccination coverage is important, but protection can reduce over time.
+Dr Dalton, a childhood vaccine and immunisation expert, says that the most important message is that diphtheria is preventable.
+Childhood vaccination coverage is important, but protection can reduce over time.
 Teenagers and adults must be kept up to date with boosters.
 However, this is more difficult in remote and under-served communities.